 “Service Request Form” shall mean the form by which Network User can send a Service Request.

-“Services Confirmation” shall mean Services Confirmation Form for Contracting which becomes effective when Network User accepts it either on paper, either through the Electronic Booking System or through platform(s) developed in the framework of the cooperation with other Transmission System Operators.
+“Services Confirmation” shall mean Services Confirmation Form for Contracting which becomes effective when Network User accepts it either on paper, either through platform(s) developed in the framework of the cooperation with other Transmission System Operators.
 Any executed Services Confirmation shall become part of the Standard Transmission Agreement and be added in attachment 1 of the Standard Transmission Agreement.

 “Services Confirmation Form” shall mean the form by which the TSO confirms the binding allocation of the Requested Transmission Services.